Increase your skills and expand your impact on the world with an MPP degree at Sanford.

 Highlight for Basic Page

-2015 and 2016 Carlucci Fellows met former U.S. Secretary of State Gen. Colin Powell, former U.S. Secretary of Defense and Senator Chuck Hagel, and former U.S. Ambassador to the United Nations, Afghanistan and Iraq Zalmay Khalilzad, among others, at the home of Marcia Carlucci (in white dress) and former Secretary of Defense Frank Carlucci (seated) for a unique networking event.
+Carlucci Fellows met former U.S. Secretary of State Gen. Colin Powell, former U.S. Secretary of Defense and Senator Chuck Hagel, and former U.S. Ambassador to the United Nations, Afghanistan and Iraq Zalmay Khalilzad, among others, at the home of Marcia Carlucci (in white dress) and former Secretary of Defense Frank Carlucci (seated) for a unique networking event.
 Daughter Kristin Carlucci Weed PPS ’02 (in pink dress) and her husband Joshua Weed (behind Marcia) have joined Secretary and Mrs. Carlucci in establishing this program which supports MPP students with internships in the field of security studies and provides the opportunity to meet notable national security leaders.
-Learn more.
+Learn more about the Carlucci Fellowship.

 The Carlucci Fellowship